 However, the most famous beach in St Ouen is undoubtedly St Ouen’s Bay.
 A large chunk of the 5-mile bay is at home in St Ouen and is a popular spot for surfing, family beach days and offers excellent sunset views.

-Shopping, Dining and Nightlife in St Ouen
+St Ouen Shopping, Dining and Nightlife

 With its long beach stretch, a myriad of souvenir shops are scattered along the coast whilst a handful of surfing stores can also be found.
 In addition, Jersey Pearl sits on the west coast in St Ouen.
 Jersey Pearl is more of an experience than a store allowing you to select your own oyster and discover your pearl before selecting the jewellery it will be the centrepiece of.
 Jersey Pearl provides educational talks about oysters and pearls whilst also featuring a beachfront café.